wp-plugins/yabp/readme.txt

 Currently, bol.com only allows you to put products directly in the cart bol.com sells and ships themselves.
 Meaning, products from third party sellers cannot be put directly in the bol.com Cart at the moment.
 As an alternative, if bol.com does have the product included in its own catalog, it puts this product in the cart.
 This product may have a different delivery time and/or price than the product from the third party seller.

+= Why am I unable to select or display a deal (or deal category) using this plugin that is shown at bol.com as a day or week deal? =

+The available deals and deal categories depend on the offers at bol.com.
+The feed used from the Partner Program is rather unreliable and is subject to changes.
+If there is any problem with the number of available deals, please contact the developer.

 == Screenshots ==

 1. Products displayed on a page